jordan-christensen/jordan-christensen/README.md

 <details>
   <summary>
-    "So, What Have You Been Learning Lately?"
+    "What Has Been Exciting You Lately?"
   </summary>
-  * I'm almost on the lookout for new approaches to CSS (still warming to Tailwind, fascinated with component libraries)
+  - Always on the lookout for new approaches to CSS (still warming to Tailwind, interested in with UI component libraries) – Bun
-  * Data Structures and Algorithms
+  - Leveling up Data Structures and Alogrithms
-  * Typescript
+  - Typescript
-  * Swift
+  - Swift
 </details>

 ## Some Heading